 Our hearts go out to everyone who has been affected by the outbreak of coronavirus.
 Now and always, your health and safety is our top priority, and United Way of Central Missouri stands committed to support our community during this unprecedented time.

 If you have questions related to COVID-19 please contact the Missouri Department of Health & Senior Services 24-hour hotline at 1-877-435-8411.

-If you need immediate information or non-emergency help, please call 2-1-1 or 1-800-427-4626.
+If you need information about services and resources in our community, please call 2-1-1 or 1-800-427-4626.
 211 operators are standing by 24/7 to connect people experiencing need with information on available community resources.

 Please remember to visit our Facebook page (@unitedwaycemo) for United Way and partner agency/community resources and updates.